sysflow-telemetry/upolicycraft/uIDS/README.md

 sysmodel
 ========

-Derive process behavior models from application binaries.
+Derive process behavior models from application binaries

 Perform a `bap` pass over a binary.
 For every dependency, fork and run a bap pass on the dependency, and communicate the nodes that make the frontier to the